You CAN travel to an exciting, foreign country and teach English without a college degree if you become TEFL certified.

-2) Costa Rica - Known for its stunning natural beauty, alluring tropical climate and the warmth and generosity of its people, Costa Rica is one of the most popular destinations for English teachers in the Western Hemisphere, and you can teach there without a four-year degree.
-English teaching opportunities in Costa Rica are concentrated in major cities like San Jose, but in a small Central American country like Costa Rica, fantastic beaches and lush rain forests are never far away.
-Those who are interested in teaching in this may consider earning their TEFL certification in Costa Rica at ITA's new course location in the historic town of Heredia.
+2) Nicaragua - This beautiful gem of a tropical Central American nation offers everything that Costa Rica does, but it's cheaper, it is not overrun with tourists, and the job market is not nearly as competitive.
+Known for its stunning natural beauty, alluring tropical climate and charming historic cities, Nicaragua offers a super authentic Latin American experience and a perfect opportunity to learn Spanish.
+English teaching opportunities in Nicaragua are concentrated in major cities like Managua and Leon.
+Fantastic beaches, stunning volcanoes and lush rain forests are never far away.
+Those who are interested in teaching in this may consider earning their TEFL certification in Nicaragua at ITA's new course location in the historic town of Leon.

 Spain is one of the most diverse and stunning in all of Europe, and by living as a local amongst the Spaniards you’ll have the opportunity to explore restaurants, bars, and museums off the beaten tourist trail.